QuTech-Delft/netqasm/README.md

 Utilities for writing, compiling, and running quantum network applications.

 ## Intro
 NetQASM is an instruction set architecture that allows one to interface with quantum network controllers and run applications on a quantum network.
 Applications may be written directly in the NetQASM language, which resembles assembly code.
 However, this package also provides an SDK which allows writing application code in Python.
+For the paper introducing NetQASM, see [here](https://arxiv.org/abs/2111.09823).

-Applications written with this SDK may be run on a simulator backend, like `squidasm`, or on a hardware backend consisting of real implementations of quantum network controllers, like QNodeOS.
+Applications written with this SDK may be run on a simulator backend, like [SquidASM](https://github.com/QuTech-Delft/squidasm) or [SimulaQron](https://github.com/SoftwareQuTech/SimulaQron).
+In the future, these same applications may be run on a hardware backend consisting of real implementations of quantum network controllers.

+This NetQASM Python library is used by the [QNE ADK](https://github.com/QuTech-Delft/qne-adk), which allows interaction with the [Quantum Network Explorer](https://www.quantum-network.com/).
+When developing applications specifically for the QNE platform, it is recommended to use the [QNE ADK](https://github.com/QuTech-Delft/qne-adk).
+For more generic application development, this NetQASM package can be used directly.

+## Prerequisites
+This package has only been tested on Linux, specifically Ubuntu.
+On Windows, [WSL](https://docs.microsoft.com/en-us/windows/wsl/) may be used.

 ## Installation